ssddanbrown/accounts/README.md

 This is a low maintenance project.
 The scope of features and support are purposefully kept narrow for my purposes to ensure longer term maintenance is viable.
+I'm not looking to grow this into a bigger project at all.

 Issues and PRs raised for bugs are perfectly fine assuming they don't significantly increase the scope of the project.
 Please don't open PRs for new features.